CharaChorder/docs/docs/Layout.rst

   You can use right-alt to access special characters.
   Holding right-alt and pressing `q` will give you an `ä`.

 The other solution is to use your local layout and mentally remap.
-So if you wanted to type the cyrillic `Ф`, you set the Russian layout on your OS, and map the key to `a` (which will send the key-code that corresponds to Ф on a Russian layout)
+So if you wanted to type the Cyrillic `Ф`, you set the Russian layout on your OS, and map the key to `a` (which will send the key-code that corresponds to Ф on a Russian layout)

 What's even going on?
 ^^^^^^^^^^^^^^^^^^^^^